hannahscovill/study-guide-ppl/docs/3_instruments.md

 ## Course Deviation Indicator

-If you did dual VOR navication you'd ude two CDIs
+If you did dual VOR navigation you'd ude two CDIs

 You get the VOR frequencies from your chart

+Turn the OBS knob to change the heading, tune in your CDI through OBS

 ### Errors